CNOS: A Strong Baseline for CAD-based Novel Object Segmentation: Method

 \subsection{Onboarding stage}

-In the onboarding stage, our objective is to leverage the 3D model clues for effective object segmentation.
-To achieve this, we employ offline rendering to generate a set of RGB synthetic templates then extract their visual descriptors using DINOv2 \cite{oquab2023dinov2}.

-To ensure robust object segmentation under different orientations, we render CAD models under 42 viewpoints as shown in Figure \ref{fig:templates}.
-These 42 viewpoints are defined by a regular icosahedron which has been shown in \cite{nguyen2022templates} to provide well-distributed coverage of CAD models in a 3D sphere for robust template matching.
-Additionally, we experiment with denser viewpoints by dividing each triangle of the icosahedron into four smaller triangles.
-This rendering process results in a total of $\NumTestObjects \times \NumViews$ templates, where $\NumTestObjects$ is the number of testing CAD models, and $\NumViews$ is the number of viewpoints.
+In the onboarding stage, we render a set of RGB synthetic templates and extract their visual descriptors using DINOv2~\cite{oquab2023dinov2}.
+To ensure robust object segmentation under different orientations, we render CAD models under 42 viewpoints as shown in Figure~\ref{fig:templates}.
+These 42 viewpoints are defined by the icosphere primitive of Blender~\footnote{\texttt{bpy.ops.mesh.primitive\_ico\_sphere\_add()}} which has been shown in \cite{nguyen2022templates} to provide well-distributed view coverage of CAD models for robust template matching.
+Additionally, we experiment with denser viewpoints by dividing each triangle of the icosphere into four smaller triangles.
+The rendering process results in a total of $\NumTestObjects \NumViews$ templates, where $\NumTestObjects$ is the number of CAD models and $\NumViews$ is the number of viewpoints.
+We then crop the templates with the ground-truth bounding boxes and use the DINOv2 \texttt{cls} tokens as their visual descriptors $\ReferenceDescriptor$ of size $\NumTestObjects \times \NumViews \times \DescriptorSize$.
+By default, we use $\NumViews = 42$ and $\DescriptorSize = 1024$.